dzangolab/vue-locale-switcher/README.md

 * vue-router >= 3.0
 * bootstrap >= 4.3.1

-This component asssumes that your app's route follow a namingconvention.
-See [Route namning convention](#routenamingconvention).
+This component assumes that your app's route follow a naming convention.
+See [Route naming convention](#routenamingconvention).

 ## Usage